bbauska/W3Cx-2of5/README.md

 <b>Note</b>: This table contains multi-line headers.
 You can find more
-information on the right way to design tables of different header types on this W3C <a href="https://www.w3.org/WAI/tutorials/tables/">Tables Concepts</a> page.
+information on the right way to design tables of different header types on this W3C <a href="https://www.w3.org/WAI/tutorials/tables/" target="_blank">Tables Concepts</a> page.

 <h3>5.2.6 Creating a Table</h3>